lecorywooding/SenseHat/SenseHatDocumentation.md

 -	Computer
 -	Internet Access

 >Using a SenseHat board, attached to an Raspberry Pi 3,  I will code a Python program that will make use of built in gyroscope, accelerometer, magnetometer, temperature, and barometric pressure gauges displaying its readings on the 8x8 LED light grid located atop the board.
-The readings will be displayed >in a marquee manner, refreshing its content every minute until a keyboard command is executed, killing the program.
+The readings will be displayed in a marquee manner, refreshing its content every minute, until forcefully killed.

 ## Getting Started
 ```sh